fheng/golang-intro/chapter-three.md

 import "fmt"

 func main (){
-    m := make(map[string]string) //again we are declaring the type of the key and the type of the value m["Picard"] = "The next generation"
+    m := make(map[string]string,3) //again we are declaring the type of the key and the type of the value m["Picard"] = "The next generation"
     m["Janeway"] = "Voyager"
     m["Kirk"] = "Star Trek"